Firefighting in the United States: Chief officer vehicle

-A chief officer vehicle is a command car containing a lower ranking chief officer in command of a subdivision of a department that contains usually around three or more fire stations and companies/units that respond to large fires, mass casualty incidents, and any emergency with more than one unit responding.
-These vehicles have equipment that assist in providing command and control at fires or other incidents.
+A chief officer vehicle is a command unit carrying a chief officer such as a Battalion Chief or District Chief, who commands a subdivision of a department, typically comprising 3 or more fire stations and companies/units that respond to large fires, mass-casualty incidents, and emergencies requiring more than one unit.
+These vehicles are equipped to assist with command and control at fires or other incidents, and may also carry medical equipment to respond to EMS incidents.

 EMS supervisor or EMS captain Vehicle

-Similar to a chief vehicle, the EMS supervisor or EMS captain vehicle contains a chief officer or other officers for emergency medical services which usually responds to large emergencies, and is usually tasked with directing medical resources on scene.
+Similar to a chief vehicle, the EMS supervisor or EMS captain vehicle contains a chief officer or other officers for emergency medical services, which usually respond to large emergencies, and is usually tasked with directing medical resources on scene.
 These units have specialized equipment to help these members give instructions and provide command and control at certain scenes.
-These Units are also designed to carry a large assortment of Emergency Medical Services Supplies and provide medical assistance at certain emergency incidents.
+These units are also designed to carry a wide assortment of Emergency Medical Services Supplies and provide medical assistance during certain emergencies.